CMSDAS/b2g-long-exercise/_episodes/09-optimisation.md

 > {: .solution}
 {: .challenge}

+> ## Question: What is the difference between GitHub and GitLab
+>
+> You may have noticed that the code repositories hosting the tutorial info and the analysis code used in this exercise use different services (GitHub vs GitLab).
+Why is this the case?
+>
+> > ## Solution
+> >
+> > GitHub is completely public, whereas GitLab is maintained by CERN and requires credential to host projects.
+> > Depending on the needs of the project you are working on, you may want the public nature of GitLab or the speciic tools of GitLab.
+> > For example, GitLab's CI/CD has additional features that are specifically useful to developing analysis software.
+> {: .solution}
+{: .challenge}

 ## Taking a Step Back: Analysis Strategy

 With an idea of how we want to make out preselection, let's take a moment to think ahead to how we want to organize our analysis.